 The Pension Board was created in 2015 to meet requirements in the Public Service Pension Act 2013.
 That act included several provisions relating to better governance and improved accountability of all the various public sector pension schemes.

-If you would like to consider becoming a member of the Board or if you have any questions or comments that you would like to raise with the Board you can do so by sending an email to our dedicated Pension Board account at firstname.lastname@example.org
+If you have any questions or comments that you would like to raise with the Board you can do so by sending an email to our dedicated Pension Board account at email@example.com

 What does the local Pension Board do?

-The Board's role is to assist the Scheme Manager in ensuring the efficient and effective governance and administration of the LGPS.
-This means making sure the Scheme Manager is compliant with all relevant legislation with the aim to safeguard the interest of all Pension Fund members and associated employer organisations.
+The Board's role is to assist the Scheme Manager (the Royal Borough) in ensuring the efficient and effective governance and administration of the LGPS.
+This means making sure all the pensions operation complies with all relevant legislation with the aim to safeguard the interest of all Pension Fund members and associated employer organisations.

 The Pension Board sits alongside the Berkshire Pension Fund Committee and Pension Fund Advisory Panel in an oversight role, to assist by reviewing the governance arrangements of the Fund and ensuring policies and procedures are correctly implemented and followed.

-In accordance with the Regulations, the structure of the Board must include an equal number of scheme member and scheme employer representatives and in Berkshire the Board consists of 3 scheme member and 3 scheme employer representatives.
+The Board must include an equal number of scheme member and scheme employer representatives and in Berkshire the Board currently has 3 scheme member and 3 scheme employer representatives.
 It also has provision for substitute board members.